roshinc/graph-coloring/README.md

 ## Runnig
 _**This program requires Phython 3.6.0+**_

-If you are in the directory you can just do `python main.py`.
+If you are in the of the program directory you can just do `python main.py`.
 It outputs the coloring of four graph that are read form the `./test` directory.

 ## Input
-We represent a simple graph using a adjacency list, i.e a pair of vertices represents an edge.
+We represent a simple graph using an adjacency list, i.e a pair of vertices represents an edge.

 Below is a simple graph with 4 edges:
 ```